Vaei/PushPawn/README.md

 [1.0.0](https://github.com/Vaei/repo_files/raw/main/PushPawn/PushPawnProjectExample.zip)
 `[2.0.0](https://github.com/Vaei/repo_files/raw/main/PushPawn/PushPawnProjectExample_2.zip) COMING SOON`

-## Foreword
-This has been tested successfully in the following cases:
-* AI Controlled ACharacter pushing a player controlled ACharacter
-* Player controlled ACharacter pushing a player controlled ACharacter
-* Player controlled ACharacter pushing an AI controlled ACharacter

-Tested in environments:
-* \>200ms latency without problematic de-sync
-* Shippable production-ready multiplayer game tested with high player counts with lots of NPCs

 ## Requirements
 The content is only supported by Unreal Engine 5.2 and up.
 However, there is probably nothing stopping you from recreating the blueprints and only making use of the source code.